jsolano/react-sudoku-solver/README.md

 Initially was just create a react app that used Peter Norvig's approach solve any sudoku puzzle.
 Then when I did my research about sudoku solver strategies, there are more than 38 options!
 I was hook.
 (See here https://www.sudokuwiki.org/sudoku.htm).

 But it comes with a caveats, you will have to produce tons of code and may be still don't solve the puzzle.
-(I learned this in the hard way) So, here is approach: Create a react app that used the fundamental strategies and only apply Peter
+(I learned this in the hard way) So, here is a mixed approach: Create a react app that used the fundamental strategies and only apply Peter
 Norvig's nuclear solver in case the other strategies fail to resolve it.

 ## List of Sudoku solver strategies :